Dossman-thomas/Dossman-thomas/README.md

 I'm eager to contribute to teams that value creativity, collaboration, and innovation.

-- ⚡ Fun facts: I love pickleball, ice hockey, golf, windsurfing, and long walks and hikes to recharge creative energy!
+- ⚡ Fun facts: I love playing music, pickleball, ice hockey, golf, windsurfing, and long walks and hikes to recharge creative energy!

 ---